OktopUSP/oktopus/README.md

     </li>
 </ul>
 <p>
 This repository aims to promote the development of a multi-vendor management platform for IoTs.
 Any device that follows the TR-369 protocol can be managed.
-The main objective is to facilitate and unify device management, which generates countless benefits for the end user and service providers, suppressing the demands that today's technologies require: device interconnection, data collection, speed, availability and much more. .
+The main objective is to facilitate and unify device management, which generates countless benefits for the end user and service providers, suppressing the demands that today's technologies require: device interconnection, data collection, speed, availability and more.
 </p>
 <ul>
     <li>